 The Great Room also hosts discussions led by illustrious Buffalonians.

 “We have guest speakers at least once a week, sometimes more,” Sirgey says.
-Tod Kniazuk, executive director of the Arts Services Initiative of Western New York, told residents about the rich offerings of cultural arts organizations such as the Albright-Knox Art Gallery and the Buffalo Philharmonic Orchestra.
+Tod Kniazuk, executive director of the Arts Services Initiative of Western New York, told residents about the rich offerings of cultural arts organizations such as the The Buffalo AKG Art Museum and the Buffalo Philharmonic Orchestra.
 Tim Herzog, founder of Flying Bison Brewing Co., explained how beer is made and brought samples for attendees to taste.